visa for bali

 Multiple Entry Visit Visa for Tourism

-For frequent tourists or digital nomads who visit Bali regularly throughout the year, the Multiple Entry Visit Visa for tourism offers flexibility.
+For frequent tourists or digital nomads who visit Bali regularly throughout the year, the Multiple Entry Visa offers flexibility.
 Valid for one year, this visa allows multiple stays of up to 60 days per entry.
 It is ideal for those with family ties, long-term travel plans, or recurring leisure visits.

 Multiple Entry Business Visa